guymichela/Uran/README.md

 Three ways but more after:

-Deccreasing reward/Diff.
+Decreasing Reward/Diff.
-Sinusoidal reward ans Random (?) reward.
+Sinusoidal reward and Random (?) one.
 Bank features enhancement.